-Kaizen is at the core of both the Toyota Production System and Lean manufacturing as it spurs continuously identifying areas of improvement while involving workers from the front line all the way up to the CEO.
-It is a methodology and philosophy origination from Japan that has been successfully used in workplaces around the world for decades.
-The practice of Kaizen focuses on small incremental changes that can be made relatively quickly that will eventually lead to large and noticeable improvements over time.
-Kaizen works through teamwork and communication to eliminate wastes and deliver high quality products while continuously looking for improvements of processes.
+Kaizen is a methodology and philosophy that originated from Japan and has been successfully used in workplaces around the world for decades.
+The methodology is at the core of both the Toyota Production System and Lean manufacturing as it spurs continuously identifying areas of improvement while involving front line workers all the way up to the CEO.
+The practice of Kaizen focuses on small incremental changes that can be made relatively quickly and eventually leads to large and noticeable improvements over time.

 Kaizen Questions and Answers